Animation in the United States during the silent era

-The silent age of American animation dates back to at least 1906 when Vitagraph released Humorous Phases of Funny Faces.
+The silent age of American animation dates back to 1900 when Vitagraph released The Enchanted Drawing.
 Although early animations were rudimentary, they rapidly became more sophisticated with such classics as Gertie the Dinosaur in 1914, Felix the Cat, Oswald the Lucky Rabbit, and Koko the Clown.

 Originally a novelty, some early animated silents depicted magic acts or were strongly influenced by the comic strip.
 Later, they were distributed along with newsreels.
 Early animation films, like their live-action silent cousins, would come with a musical score to be played by an organist or even an orchestra in larger theatres.
 Silent cartoons became almost entirely obsolete after 1928, when sound synchronized cartoons were introduced with the debut of Walt Disney's Mickey Mouse in Steamboat Willie, thus ushering in the golden age of American animation.